jaredly/jaredly.github.io/source/_posts/the-hexo-static-blogging-engine-gets-an-admin-ui.md

 ---
 I [recently switched](/switching-from-ghost-to-hexo/) from [ghost](http://ghost.org) to [hexo](http://hexo.io), and the biggest thing missing for me was the editor interface.
 So I made one.
 Currently, it's mostly a clone of the Ghost interface, but I have some ideas for making it even more awesome.

+Get the [source code](https://github.com/jaredly/hexo-admin-plugin), or `npm install --save hexo-admin-plugin` to get this goodness for your hexo blog. **Note:** There is no security, so don't use this plugin on a public-facing server.
+Access @ http://localhost:4000/admin/

 #### Posts overview
 ![posts view](/images/pasted-0.png)
 #### Editor view